Spirometry

 The procedure is straightforward and usually takes 15 to 30 minutes:

-- Preparation: You will sit upright, and a soft clip may be placed on your nose to ensure you only breathe through your mouth.
+- Preparation: You will sit upright, and a soft nose clip may be placed on your nose.

 - The Manoeuver: You will take a deep breath in, then blow as hard and as fast as possible into a mouthpiece connected to a spirometer.

-- Repetition: To ensure accuracy, the test is typically repeated at least three times.
+- Repetition: To ensure accuracy, the test is typically repeated three times.

 - Bronchodilator Testing: In some cases, you may be asked to inhale a medication to see if it improves your results (reversibility testing).